One unfortunate part about the world of SEO is that sometimes things go wrong.

 The other way you might learn about a problem is if you get a message directly within Google Search Console telling you about it.

-Here is a look at where you can find these messages in Search Console:
+Here’s where you can find these messages in Search Console:

 Overview of Manual Penalties

 What that means is that a person at Google actually analyzed your site, and as a result, assessed a penalty to the site.

-When this happens, the message in Search Console normally gives you some high-level description of the problem.
+When this happens, the message in Search Console normally gives you some high level description of the problem.

-- Site-wide link penalties
+- Sitewide link penalties.

-- Partial link penalties
+- Partial link penalties.

-- Thin content penalties
+- Thin content penalties.